-The only place that “liliths” appear in the Bible is in Isaiah 34:14 which is a list of wild animals or demons — likely both in that the infestation of wild animals often is a physical representation or manifestation of the infestation of demons.
+The only place that “liliths” appear in the Bible is in Isaiah 34:14 which is a list of wild animals or devils — likely both in that the infestation of wild animals often is a physical representation or manifestation of the infestation of devils.

 Judgment on Bozrah and Edom Isaiah 34:6-15

 For the LORD holds a sacrifice in Bozrah, and a great slaughter in the land of Edom.

 Wild oxen will fall together with them—young steers and mighty bulls.

 Their land will be drenched with blood, and their soil will be swollen with fat.